VIDA-NYU/UrbanMapper/README.md

 from loading and prepping data to enriching urban layers and visualising the results.
 Whether you are new to urban data or an experienced urban planner, these examples will help you realise `UrbanMapper`'s full potential.

-The `examples/` directory is organised into two main sections: `Basics/` and `End-to-End/`.
+The `examples/` directory is organised into three main sections: `Basics/`, `End-to-End/` and `Study Cases`.
 Here’s a quick gander at what each notebook covers:

 <details>
 <summary>